-I played some target "Frisbee" Golf in college, but really just got serious about playing Disc Golf recently around March of 2008.
-Courses are much better and the game has really evolved since the late 80's.
+I played some target "Frisbee" Golf in college, but really just got serious about playing Disc Golf around March of 2008.
+Courses are much better and the game has really evolved since the mid 80's.
 Using discs designed for this game has really made it much more fun.
 Plus, dare I say, baskets are so much better than the occasional park bench or road sign (man that damages a disc)!

-I held the PDGA Record and the Guinness World Record for the Most Disc Golf Holes Played in 24 Hours.
+I held the PDGA Record and the Guinness World Record for the Most Disc Golf Holes Played in 24 Hours in 2010.
 The record was 833 and I was able to be the first person to get over 1000 holes with 1002.
 I did this to help grow the sport and get it in the news.
 My story and a video can be seen from these threads: Dedicated Thread

 & Original Thread

-I love playing lots of different courses.
-Every new course is an exciting adventure good or bad course alike.
-I have found the more courses you review, the better you get at seeing what you like and how to review them.
+I love playing at different courses.
+Every new course is an exciting adventure good or bad courses alike.
+I have found, the more courses you review, the better you get at seeing what you like and how to review them.
 I strongly suggest after about 50 courses, to go back and update your earlier reviews.
 You will notice just how much better you get at doing it.
-I really like variety of styles, risk/reward, technical, elevation, short and long hole variation, heavily wooded, wide-open, guarded baskets, water, and anything else a course designer can come up with.
+I really like the variety of styles, risk/reward, technical, elevation, short and long hole variation, heavily wooded, wide-open, guarded baskets, water, and anything else a course designer can come up with.

-I like reading reviews that are not too long, but still get me the info that tells me if I would want to play there.
+I like reading reviews that are not too long, but still, get me the info that tells me if I would want to play there.
 So I try to do this in my reviews with just a little humor in the title.
-I do believe that the 3 biggest factors that affect me the most when reviewing a course are conditions (tee pads, signs, etc), beauty, and most importantly, THE FUN FACTOR.
+I do believe the key factors that affect me the most when reviewing a course are the pros & cons, the equipment & conditions, the layout challenges & terrain, and most importantly, THE FUN FACTOR.
 If you don't enjoy the adventure, how can you possibly rate a course very high or tell others you should come play here?
 Anyway, that is how I see it.

 This site is fantastic.
-I feel it is the best place to help you decide what courses to play, track your scores, your discs, and hear about up coming events.
+I feel it is the best place to help you decide what courses to play, track your scores, your discs, and hear about upcoming events.
 I love how we all can share what we learn and feel about our experiences on a course.
 This gives people of all walks of life a chance to share their views and perspectives.
-You can take the info you want and/or leave what you don't.
-Either way, you get the variety of opinions, the more the merrier!
+You can absorb the info you want and discard what you don't.
+Either way, you get a variety of opinions, the more the merrier!

 This is a great place to meet other players.
-Enjoy each other's successes and share our woes.
-Ok let's face it, I love the forums for good ol' socializing, learning, and BS'ing! ;)
+Enjoy each other's successes and share our stories.
+Ok, let's face it, I love the forums for good ol' socializing, learning, and BS'ing! ;)